Copiah-Lincoln Community College logo

 1915

-Copiah–Lincoln Agricultural High School established in Wesson
+Copiah–Lincoln Agricultural High School established.

 1928

-Copiah–Lincoln Junior College organized
+Copiah–Lincoln Junior College organized.

 1972

-Natchez branch campus opened
+Natchez branch opened to expand educational reach.

 1988